spcnvdr/climatic/README.md

 - [ ] Determine the exact format of CSV files to use
 - [ ] Finish the web page that will parse CSV files and display information
 - [ ] Make it possible to change the username and password
+- [ ] Remove old, unneeded templates
+- [ ] Use toasts for all alerts
+- [ ] Add space between menu bar and content on all pages, not just home

 **Contributing**